 Inter-discipline course arrangement

-The courses include basic courses of College of Information (15 credits, required department-wide), core courses (33 credits, required department-wide, including biotechnology, chemistry, and information), bioinformatics program (24 credits, required for bioinformatics group), medical information program (24 credits, required for medical information group).
+The courses include basic courses of College of Information (15 credits, required department-wide), core courses (33 credits, required department-wide, including biotechnology, chemistry, and information), Smart medical devices Program (27 credits, required for bioinformatics group), Precision medicine Program (27 credits, required for medical information group).
 Crossfield programs for College of Information: medial cloud program (18 credits), cloud computing program (15 credits), and convergence of platforms and applications program (15 credits).
 The course arrangement is both basic and profound, including cross-field elements so that the students can have cross-field skills after graduation.

 Emphasize on practical training